 Iran judiciary chief stages 1st campaign rally despite virus

-TEHRAN, Iran (AP) — Iran’s leading presidential candidate staged a mass rally in the country’s southeast that drew thousands of supporters late Wednesday, the first such gathering amid the raging coronavirus pandemic that has largely halted traditional election campaigning.
+TEHRAN, Iran (AP) — Iran’s leading presidential candidate staged a mass rally in the country’s southeast that drew thousands of supporters, sparking controversy Thursday as the first such gathering amid the raging coronavirus pandemic that has largely halted traditional election campaigning.

-Ebrahim Raisi, Iran’s hard-line judiciary chief, toured the oil-rich southwestern Khuzestan province and addressed some 5,000 supporters at a sprawling football stadium in the city of Ahvaz.
-Despite the rising infection count and scorching temperature of 45 degrees Celsius (113 degrees Fahrenheit), crowds mobbed the stadium to hear Raisi speak.
+Ebrahim Raisi, Iran’s hard-line judiciary chief, toured the oil-rich southwestern Khuzestan province and addressed some 5,000 supporters at a sprawling football stadium in the city of Ahvaz late on Wednesday.
+Despite the rising infection count and scorching temperatures of 45 degrees Celsius (113 degrees Fahrenheit), roaring crowds mobbed the stadium to hear Raisi speak.

+Criticism of the rally for presenting a public health threat flooded social media and even reached the highest levels of government — backlash that forced Raisi to cancel his upcoming tour of the southern Fars province, semi-official Tasnim news agency reported.
+Iranian President Hassan Rouhani delivered a stern warning to Raisi, ordering the Interior Ministry to deal “decisively and seriously” with “those candidates” who violated Health Ministry guidance on gatherings, state TV said.

-Raisi, the candidate who analysts suggest is the front-runner, took the stage just before midnight amid pounding Farsi pop music.
+Raisi, who analysts suggest is the front-runner in the race, took the stage just before midnight amid pounding Farsi pop music.
 “Raisi, Raisi, we support you!” the crowds thundered, waving signs.

 During his speech, the cleric, wearing a black turban, opined on the country’s grievances.
 He described Khuzestan as “very deprived” and promised that if he becomes president, he would focus on solving the province’s problems.

-Iran is struggling with successive COVID surges and a slow vaccine rollout.
-Authorities recorded 157 deaths from the coronavirus in the last day, bringing the death toll to 81,519 out of nearly 3 million infections.
+Iran is struggling with successive COVID-19 surges and a slow vaccine rollout.
+Authorities recorded 153 deaths from the coronavirus on Thursday, bringing the total death toll so far to 81,672 out of nearly 3 million infections.

 By AMIR VAHDAT